 Simin Goral, MD is the Director of Renal Transplant Fellowship and the Director of the PKD (Polycystic Kidney Disease) clinic at Penn.
 She has research interests in the areas of polycystic kidney disease, diabetic nephropathy, sensitization due to transplant nephrectomy, recurrent diseases such as lupus nephritis and FSGS after kidney transplantation, and BK infection after kidney transplantation.
 In her outpatient practice, she sees patients with PKD as well as patients for kidney transplant evaluation and patients after kidney transplantation (kidney transplant recipients).
 Dr. Goral has been the Principal Investigator and Co-investigator in numerous completed as well as ongoing clinical trials, including studies in PKD patients, patients with history of FSGS, and patients with proteinuria and chronic kidney disease.
 She has authored numerous articles in various journals and is a presenter at many national and international meetings.

-Dr. Holzman is C. Mahlon Kline Professor of Medicine and Chief of Penn's Renal-Electrolyte and Hypertension Division at the University of Pennsylvania.
+Lawrence Holzman, MD is a C. Mahlon Kline Professor of Medicine and Chief of the Renal-Electrolyte and Hypertension Division at the University of Pennsylvania.
 His clinical research work focuses on glomerular diseases of the kidney.
 These are a large group of rare diseases that in aggregate account for a large fraction of patients whose kidney disease ultimately results in kidney loss, requiring dialysis or transplantation.
-Dr. Holzman co-founded NEPTUNE, an international consortium of academic medical centers for the clinical investigation of patients presenting with nephrotic syndrome including patients with steroid-resistant nephrotic syndrome, focal and segmental glomerulosclerosis and membranous nephropathy.
+Dr. Holzman co-founded NEPTUNE, an international consortium of academic medical centers for the clinical investigation of patients presenting with nephrotic syndrome, including patients with steroid-resistant nephrotic syndrome, focal and segmental glomerulosclerosis and membranous nephropathy.
 This organization conducts an NIH-sponsored multi-year longitudinal observational study that is following a large number of patients with glomerular disease, collecting clinical data and biological samples that should allow a comprehensive understanding of these diseases.
 By applying a variety of scientific approaches including genetics, systems biology, biomarker discover and validation, and epidemiology NEPTUNE expects to make rapid progress during the coming few years.
 By participating as a principal investigator in a newly created NIH-supported consortium called CureGN, Dr. Holzman is helping lead a second complementary national consortium studying glomerular disease.